akashkokare2910/QuestionParing-MERN/README.md

 ### Mernstack Machine Learning Application

-Fullstack web based machine learning application which tells if the two input/selected questions have similar meaning/intent.
+This is a full-stack web-based machine learning application designed to determine if two input or selected questions share similar meanings or intents.

 #### Features:

-- Given two input questions the app predicts if they have same meaning/intent.
+- Predicts if two input questions have the same meaning/intent.
-- The two input questions will be stored in the MongoDB database.
+- Stores input questions in a MongoDB database.
-- The questions in the database will be rendered in the UI.
+- Renders questions stored in the database in the UI.
-- Form the given list of questions user can select any two questions and can ask to predict for the same and it will give the response accordingly.
+- Allows users to select any two questions from a list and predict their similarity.

 ### Technologies used: